hhaootian/getarticle/docs/index.rst

 getarticle
 ======

-`getarticle` is a package based on SciHub and Google Scholar that can download articles given DOI, website address or keywords.
+``getarticle`` is a package based on `SciHub <https://sci-hub.se>`_ and `Google Scholar <https://scholar.google.com>`_ that can download articles given DOI, website address or keywords.

+ - Easy to install.
+ - Can be used in command line or Python module.

 .. toctree::
    :maxdepth: 1

    installation
+   feature

 License